amiralles/contest/README.md

 #### Plain old "lambda syntax"
-This is the original contest's syntax and it works the same as always did.
+This is the original contest's syntax and it works the same way always did.

 ```
 	using _  = System.Action<Contest.Core.Runner>;